HL7/fhir-shorthand/input/pagecontent/reference.md

 * `Usage: #example` means the instance is intended as an illustration of a profile, and will be presented on the Examples tab for the corresponding profile.
 * `Usage: #definition` means the instance is a conformance item that is an instance of a resource such as a search parameter, operation definition, or questionnaire.
 These items will be presented on their own IG page.
-* `Usage: #inline` means the instance should not be instantiated as an independent resource, but will appear as part of another instance (for example, as a [contained resource](https://www.hl7.org/fhir/references.html#contained) or in a [Composition](https://www.hl7.org/fhir/composition.html) or [Bundle](https://www.hl7.org/fhir/bundle.html)).
+* `Usage: #inline` means the instance should not be instantiated as an independent resource, but can appear as part of another instance (for example, in any [DomainResource](https://www.hl7.org/fhir/domainresource.html) in the `contained` array, or in a [Bundle](https://www.hl7.org/fhir/bundle.html) in the `entry.resource` array.

 If `Usage` is unspecified, the default is `#example`.